CefasRepRes/QGIS_Training_Cefas/Module_2_Data_Symbology_and_Querying/instructions.md

 This step visually differentiates MPAs from each other depending on the fishing effort that occurs in them.
 You can use hte **Identify tool** ![image](https://user-images.githubusercontent.com/47147296/80372991-4c973b80-888c-11ea-8098-21d3048198b1.png) to find out how much fishing effort is in a specific MPA.
 For the identify tool to work, you must highlight mpa_scotland_vms layer in the table of contents first (right click).

-Following the same steps than in the part 2.4, you can complte **Task 3:**
+Following the same steps from the part 2.4, you can complete **Task 3:**
 Select MPAs that have effort greater or equal to 100 and their STATUS is proposed.
 The result is in the answers.

 Congratulations, you just completed Cefas QGIS Training Module 3 🥇 🥇 🥇